webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Raise-a-Child.md

 ---
 aliases:
-- "Raise a Child"
+  - Raise a Child
 tags:
   - Compendium/CSRD/en/Character-Arcs/Raise-a-Child
   - Character-Arc
+title: Raise a Child
+collection: Character-Arcs
+kind: Compendium
 ---
 ## New Discovery
 >You raise a child to adulthood.
 It can be your biological child or one you adopt.
 It can even be a child taken under your wing, more a young protégé than a son or daughter.
 This is obviously a very long-term arc.